-Reimbursement shall be limited to no more than 50% of the total cost of eligible improvements, not to exceed \$5,000 per storefront.
-Larger buildings with more than one storefront and/or more than one side visible (on a corner) may be considered for a larger grant on a case by case basic by the Façade Grant Committee.
-All necessary government approvals, building permits and taxes are not eligible items for reimbursement.
-Any projects totaling less than \$2,000 are not eligible.
+Reimbursement shall be limited to no more than 30% of the total cost of eligible improvements, not to exceed \$50,000 per building.
+All necessary government approvals, building permits, and taxes are not eligible items for reimbursement.

 The Façade Grant Committee reserves the right to refuse reimbursements in whole or in part for work that: